wacncontent/CustomizeTool/removeCommentOutput/articles/sql-database/sql-database-elastic-scale-use-entity-framework-applications-visual-studio.md

 * **Consistency**: The application employs sharding, and uses the data dependent routing capabilities of the client library.
 To avoid corruption or wrong query results, connections are brokered through the shard map manager.
 This also retains validation and consistency.

-* **Code First**: To retain the convenience of EF’s code first paradigm.
+* **Code First**: To retain the convenience of EF's code first paradigm.
 In Code First, classes in the application are mapped transparently to the underlying database structures.
 The application code interacts with DbSets that mask most aspects involved in the underlying database processing.

 * **Schema**: Entity Framework handles initial database schema creation and subsequent schema evolution through migrations.
 By retaining these capabilities, adapting your app is easy as the data evolves.